cradlepoint/sdk-samples/Mobile_Site_Survey/readme.md

 Be sure routers are reachable on port 8000.
 * Enable Surveyors - Trigger remote routers applications to test at the same time
 * Surveyors - Enter the IP Addresses of other routers, separated by commas.

-* SUBMIT - Save settings

-* Browse Surveys - Click this button to link to the FTP Server where you can download all the results in .csv format.

 ---